Alfie McCalmont: Loan spells

 He joined Oldham Athletic on a season-long loan on 25 September 2020.
 He scored his first goals for Oldham, and his first professional goals, when he scored twice on 10 November 2020 in an EFL Trophy group game against Bradford City.
 In July 2021, McCalmont joined Morecambe on loan for the 2021–22 season.
 On 9 January 2023, McCalmont joined Carlisle United on a loan until the end of the season, and permanently joined Carlisle on 27 June 2023 for an undisclosed fee.

 Central Coast Mariners

 On 12 July 2024, McCalmont joined A-League Men club Central Coast Mariners, managed by former Leeds Academy coaches Mark Jackson and Danny Schofield, as well as former Carlisle teammate Ryan Edmondson.
 McCalmont made his debut for the club on 7 August 2024, in a 2024 Australia Cup round of 32 tie against Heidelberg United.

 McCalmont scored his first goal for the club on 28 December 2024, at home against Auckland FC.

+After two seasons, McCalmont departed the Mariners at the end of the 2025-26 season, following a change of ownership for the club.

+Gateshead

+In September 2026, he made an appearance for Gateshead in a 4-1 defeat against Wealdstone.